A lot of people are angry these days, and it really is pointless. They shout out in impotent frustration, raise their blood pressure and....

 But on a personal level, if you want to improve your own lot in life, listening to talk radio for 10 hours a day and harboring a seething anger is probably not useful.
 You will make yourself unattractive to others, as you blather on about your political "opinions" (which are little more than Fox News Talking Points, verbatim).
 And you will also make yourself virtually unemployable.
 Employers shy away from folks who act and talk like they will "go Postal" one day, and if you are seething with anger all the time, you likely will have trouble getting and keeping a job.
 You will end up sad and lonely.

 And in a way, such behavior enforces this type of anger.
 The "Angry White Man" loses his job because his obnoxious opinions alienate everyone at work.
 And since he spends all day listening to talk radio and wasting other people's time talking politics, he rarely gets anything done.
 So he is not an effective worker and gets laid off.
 And of course, he blames it all on "political correctness" because the person who fired him was a minority, a woman, or both.

 So, laid off, he spends even more time getting angry and the cycle repeats itself.
 Worse yet, he sits at home polishing and cleaning his collection of guns.

-Any activity that takes that much time out of you day and adds nothing to your bottom line is something you should think long and hard about.
-Watching television, listening to talk radio, obsessing about politics - there is little to be gained personally in it, unless you are a political commentator by profession.
+Any activity that takes that much time out of your day and adds nothing to your bottom line is something you should think long and hard about.
+Watching television, listening to talk radio, obsessing about politics - there is little to be gained personally from it, unless you are a political commentator by profession.
 A "follower" makes no money from this activity, he or she just wastes time.

 There is no reason to follow politics on a day-to-day basis or hour-by-hour, as the new media wants you to do.
 Again, your opinion only matters in a voting booth, or when you are writing a check.
 Anything else is just time-wasting.
 There are other areas where people let anger get the best of them - getting angry or allowing anger to fester over local "issues" that are never resolved.
 Some of my neighbors get upset when people trespass on our road.
 There is little we can do other than put up "no trespassing" signs and lock the gate.
 Getting angry, shouting at people, and possibly causing an incident really don't have any effect.
 To some extent, you have to "let go" of these things.